 - Fresh water along the trail must be filtered or treated to be potable.

 The East Coast Trail Association provides the GPS coordinates for each trailhead on the individual path detail pages, hikers are advised to purchase our detailed maps.
 There are long stretches without roadway intersections.
 Cell phone coverage is intermittent along the trail.

-- Hunting season for different bird species is on going from 3rd week of September
+- Hunting season for different bird species is ongoing from mid-September

 Respect the rules of the trail